 Essay assignment: Instructions follow this outline.
-Students are strongly urged to consult with the course instructor well in advance of the first draft essay deadline in order to select an appropriate topic and research strategy for the assignment.
-First draft essays should be submitted in person to the instructor at the beginning of class on the due date.
-Draft papers not submitted in person to the instructor at the beginning of class on the due date must be submitted in person to the Department of Political Science receptionist in Sidney Smith room 3018.
-Final essays should be handed in to the Department of Political Science receptionist in Sidney Smith room 3018 during regular business hours, usually between 9 AM and 5 PM on weekdays only.
-The instructor assumes no responsibility for papers otherwise submitted.
-No fax or e-mail essay submissions will be accepted.
+Students are strongly urged to consult with the course instructor well in advance of the draft essay deadline in order to select an appropriate topic and research strategy for the assignment.
 Note strictly enforced late penalty.
 Essays are organized in sequential order: Students must in all cases submit assignment #1 (draft paper) as a prerequisite for the completion of assignment #2 (final paper).
 Grading regulations are clearly delineated in the Faculty of Arts and Science calendar.